diqidoq/avh/README.md

 ## How to

+### Install version 1:

 Move the script file into your (home/user/bin/...) and rename `avh.sh` to `avh` or use terminal command:

     mv avh.sh ~/bin/avh

 Make sure that `~/bin/avh` is executable (permissions) and `~/bin` is accessable (permissions) and recorgnized by your terminal.
 If not, sometimes it helps to relog in to Linux user.

+### Install version 2:

+Use the install.sh snippet to let it check if ~/bin folder already exist and to create it if not.
+It will aloso set the right permissions and will copy avh.sh to ~/bin/avh and will make it executable.
+Simply run the following command from terminal in the avh download folder root:

+    sh install.sh

+### Using AVH:

 AVH supports actions based on simple parameter flags, like `avh -a` or `avh -l`